Microsoft released several Security Updates (SUs) for Microsoft Exchange Server to address vulnerabilities. Due to…

 Keep reading: Migrate Exchange mailboxes with CSV file »

-In this article, I discussed the Exchange database naming convention best practices.
-Make the mailbox database naming convention easy to read.
-If you have to search for a mailbox, you can quickly identify the mailbox database and on which Exchange Server it’s located.
+We discussed the Exchange database naming convention best practices.
+First, make the mailbox database naming convention easy to read.
+Then, if you have to search for a mailbox, you can quickly identify the mailbox database and on which Exchange Server it’s located.

 Did you enjoy this article?
 You may also like Exchange database best practices.
 Don’t forget to follow us and share this article.